thecodesmith/bamboo-specs-dsl/README.md

 way of ideas, suggestions and pull requests is very welcome.
 The plan is to get the API to a stable point and release version 1.0 as soon as possible.

+Usage examples will be written once the examples from Bamboo's documentation are fully implemented.

 ## Getting Started